GitBruno/Open-Source-Lonely-Roads/Goals & Todo.md

 # TODO
 - Solve power input question
 - Re arrange pcb design for better spacing
+- solve magic smoake from negitive input cap (16v may not be high enough on the caps, should have gone 30v+)
 - Test prototype in system

 # DONE